-Mr. Goh attended all the two (2) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2023 since his appointment to the Board.
+Mr. Goh attended all the five (5) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2024.

 Mr. Goh has direct shareholding of 200 ordinary shares in the Company.
 He does not have any family relationship with any Director and/or major shareholder of the Company and has no conflict of interest or potential conflict of interest, including interest in any competing business with the Company or its subsidiaries.